farrandi/dsci_563/lecture6_563.md

   - `perplexity`: Number of nearest neighbors to consider
   - `learning_rate`: Step size for gradient descent
   - `n_iter`: Number of iterations
+- **Cons**:
+  - slow and does not scale well to large datasets
+  - random initialization can lead to different results
+  - sensitive to hyperparameters (perplexity)
+  - Need to re-run when new data is added

 #### Example with `scikit-learn`